 George explained that, although tourism in Belfast has seen a rapid increase in popularity in recent years, Belfast City Sightseeing is far from new.

-“The brand has been in Belfast since 2002 but we took it over 2010.
+“The brand has been in Belfast since 2002 – but we took it over in 2010.
 Belfast was still emerging and we were still building our tourism.

-“We had two buses and we were operating every hour or every hour and a half.
-That was enough at that time.
+“We had two buses and were operating every hour or every hour and a half.
+That was enough at that time.”

 “Things changed very quickly, we’re up to a fleet of 13 double-deckers now and even then we struggle during summer with capacity.”

-Does the future for tourism in Belfast look even better than the huge expansion of the sector seen since 2010?
-George commented that this was “most definitely” the case, citing “the amount of demand coming from all over the world” and rising number of cruise ships visiting Belfast.
+Does the future for tourism in Belfast look even better than the huge expansion the sector has seen from 2010?
+George commented that this is “most definitely” the case, citing “the amount of demand coming from all over the world” and rising number of cruise ships visiting Belfast.

-“We offer as much as we can, it’s not just city tours as we also do day tours to the Giant’s Causeway, we do daily Game of Thrones tours.
+“We offer as much as we can, it’s not just city tours, as we also do day tours to the Giant’s Causeway, and we do daily Game of Thrones tours.

 “The demand is incredible, it has even become all year round now.”

-City Sightseeing Belfast, who employ 70 people with an extra 30 during summer, can also provide guides to join coach tours being brought into Belfast by businesses from outside Northern Ireland.
+Belfast City Sightseeing, who employ 70 people with an additional 30 during summer, can also provide guides to join coach tours.
+These are often brought into Belfast by businesses from outside Northern Ireland.

 How, then, did George become involved in this booming local tourism sector?
 His journey began with Translink (Northern Ireland’s public transport operator) where he was a bus driver for 15 years.